rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

 ## 2. Prerequisites and environment

-This blog post is tested and runs in every OCP4.x environment, but its specifically tested in a 4.4.5 version in AWS.
+This blog post is tested and runs in every OCP4.x environment, but it's specifically tested in a 4.4.5 version on AWS.

 No specific configuration is needed (out of the box).